 The Columbia Harbour House offers yummy comfort foods—like lobster rolls and chicken pot pie.
 Eat on the restaurant’s second floor.
 The atmosphere is much calmer.

 If you like southwest food, a third choice for quick dining is the Pecos Bill Tall Tale Inn and Café.
-It has a plentiful toppings bar.

-Now on to Main Street, U.S.A.
+Now, on to Main Street, U.S.A.

 Magic Kingdom is full of hidden gems that can easily be missed when traveling with a child.
 Whether it’s reading each plaque in Liberty Square, getting up close to the mosaics in Cinderella’s Castle, staking out a prime spot to watch the fireworks, or eating an entire caramel apple without having to share, you’ll figure out why adults return solo again and again.